Dejvinczi/BookStore/README.md

 ## Features

+- Automatic creation of superuser based on environment variables
 - Extensive book catalog with search and filter functionality
 - User registration and authentication system
 - Shopping cart and order management